swendj/feeder/README.md

 # Automatic feeder
-Software for an automatic fish feeder for the aquarium, realized with Raspberry Pi and Python3, controlling a servo MG90 and PiCam.
+This is software for an automatic fish feeder for the aquarium, realized with Raspberry Pi and Python3, controlling a servo MG90 and PiCam.

 "feed.py" is the main control script on the Pi.
 Putting that in a separate directory ("/home/pi/scripts"), you can control the feeder using the Pi's crontab as follows: